where to go get checked out for a car accident

 ✔ You were in a high-impact crash and want immediate evaluation.

-Even if you don’t feel injured, the ER can detect hidden injuries through X-rays, MRIs, and CT scans.
-More importantly, your visit will be documented, which can help your insurance claim.
+Even if you don’t feel hurt, the ER can detect hidden injuries through X-rays, MRIs, and CT scans.
+More importantly, your visit will be documented.

 After the ER: Where Should You Go for Continued Car Accident Care?

-If your injuries aren’t life-threatening or you’ve already visited the ER and been discharged, it’s crucial to follow up with the right kind of medical provider.
-Timely care not only helps prevent long-term complications—it also strengthens your personal injury claim.
+If your injuries are not life-threatening or you have already visited the ER and been discharged, you need to follow up with the right kind of medical provider.
+Quick care not only helps prevent long-term complications, it also helps your personal injury claim.
 Below are the most common medical options after an auto accident, depending on the severity of your symptoms and your insurance situation.

 1. Accident Injury Clinics (Chiropractors, Orthopedic Doctors, and Physical Therapy Centers)